Join us for an adventure in flavor!

 Save or pin this recipe so you always know where to find it.
 Once you try this easy and delicious tonkatsu, we think you’ll want to come back to it from time to time.

 And be sure to subscribe to GypsyPlate, we’re always cooking up new recipes for you.
-See you soon… Also check our other cracking Asian Recipes on GypsyPlate, and come back again for all the new flavors coming to you.
+Also, check our other cracking Asian Recipes, and come back again for all the new flavors coming to you.

 Tonkatsu, on our Gypsy Plate… enjoy!